nefarius/Mana/Example/README.md

         tag: container-name
 ```

-This will rout the log outputs with nanosecond-precision timestamps through FLuent Bit into ZincSearch.
+This will rout the log outputs with nanosecond-precision timestamps through Fluent Bit into ZincSearch.
 From there it can be queried using either the Zinc Web UI or Mana.